 There’s been a lot of talk about bullying in recent years.
 As some parents help their kids learn how to deal with bullies and stand up for themselves, other parents have the dilemma of their own child being the bully.

-So how can you help your child if they are the ones doing the bullying?
-Here are some tips from Dr. Pratola:
+So how can you help your child if she is the one doing the bullying?
+Here are some tips:

 1. Take the problem seriously.

 Talk to your child about what their triggers are and the impact of their behavior.
-Help them understand how it could have made the person being bullied feel and what that feeling would be like.
+Help them understand the impact of their words or actions on the person being bullied and what that feeling would be like.

 2. Set consequences for the behavior.

 The best consequences are things related to restitution of the person who was bullied.
-A sincere apology is a good start, but first make sure your child can take responsibility and demonstrate they know why what they did is wrong.
+A sincere apology is a good start, but first make sure your child can take responsibility and demonstrate they know why their bullying behavior is wrong.

 Another effective consequence is not allowing your child to be unsupervised around other kids until they can show restraint and understanding.